 Considered the world’s “greenest” museum, the Academy combines an aquarium, planetarium, natural history museum and scientific research program under one roof.
 The complex is anchored by a four-story rainforest dome that’s home to flitting butterflies and birds, and a “living roof” that features some 1.7 million native plant species.
-In between is the Steinhart Aquarium with the world’s deepest living coral reef display, an Amazonian “flooded forest” viewed via an acrylic tunnel, the all-digital Morrison Planetarium, a live penguin habitat, an African Hall with lifesize dioramas of lions and gazelles, and a swamp featuring Claude, the albino alligator.
+In between is the Steinhart Aquarium (which boasts the world’s deepest living coral reef display), an Amazonian “flooded forest," the all-digital Morrison Planetarium, a live penguin habitat, an African Hall with lifesize dioramas of lions and gazelles, and the swampy home of Claude the albino alligator.

 The Walt Disney Family Museum is dedicated to the life of Walt Disney and the beloved artistic empire he inspired.
 Inside, permanent exhibits document Disney’s innovations in sound and animation and provide a fascinating look at the career of the man behind the mouse, including the audio-enhanced tale of how Snow White and the Seven Dwarfs was almost abandoned.
 Regularly rotating exhibits feature the work of revered animators and artistic collaborations, some of which, like Disney’s project with Spanish surrealist Salvador Dali, were never completed.
 Stop by the Fantasia-themed theater to catch a Disney classic six days a week.